What Is Thai Beef Red Curry?

 VISUAL WALK THROUGH

 Step 4.
-Add the coconut milk and simmer until the beef is tender.
+Add the vegetables and season.

-Recipe for Thai Beef Red Curry
+Thai Beef Red Curry

 Ingredients